-A service for Easter Sunday 10 a.m.
-17th April, 2022 (StF)

-Call to Worship: Alleluia!
+A service for Easter Sunday - 20th April, 2025 (StF) Call to Worship: Alleluia!
 Christ is risen! - He is risen indeed!
 Alleluia!

 In 1920 the Soviet Union held a great anti-God rally in Kiev.
 For an hour the great speaker, Bukharin, ridiculed the Christian faith with argument and abuse.
 At the end of his speech, listeners were invited to ask questions.
 A Russian priest stood, faced the people and simply said,